marmelab/connect-four-reboot/Readme.md

 ## Connect Four

-A CLI program for playing the game Connect Four.
+A CLI program to play the game Connect Four.

 ## Install